STEM (Science, Technology, Engineering and Maths)

-Our focus on STEAM will, through planned STEAM and outdoor learning activities and termly whole school STEAM days:
+Our focus on STEM will be through planned STEM, outdoor learning activities and termly whole school days:

-- Build enthusiasm for science, maths, design and technology and art and create confident learners in these subjects
+- Build enthusiasm for science, maths, design and technology and create confident learners in these subjects

 - Develop key learning skills – problem solving, team work, resilience, creativity, intellectual curiosity

-- Expose pupils to real life challenges in their environment and professionals working in STEAM related employment
+- Expose pupils to real life challenges in their environment and professionals working in STEM related employment

-- Develop an understanding of the impact of science maths, art and design and technology on the world
+- Develop an understanding of the impact of science maths and design and technology on the world

 - Respond to national priorities to build capacity in engineering and science employment sectors